There is always a full body pattern of muscle tension that causes functional muscle pain.

 The muscular system and body operates as a whole, not a series of parts.
-When we move it’s never just one muscle that lifts our arm, brings our leg forward or bends our back; there’s a perfect coordination between agonist and antagonist muscles.
+When we move it is never just one muscle that lifts our arm, brings our leg forward or bends our back.
+Beneath our conscious awareness there is a perfectly balanced process of sensing and moving between agonist, antagonist and synergist muscles that allows us to coordinate each movement.
 If one muscle group contracts, its antagonist lengthens to allow the movement to happen.
 This is how we move through gravity efficiently and, we hope, with the least possible effort or pain.
 The brain controls us as a synergistic, constantly recalibrating system, similar to the underlying software of a computer.
-Update the software and the computer runs more smoothly.
+If the computer is moving slowly and sluggishly, suspect the software; it’s time to update and reboot.
 So it is with the body.

 If, due to overuse, repetitive action or injury and accidents, we change the way that we move, we can develop the condition of sensory motor amnesia (tight, “frozen” muscles that the brain has forgotten how to release).
 This means that your brain invariably contracts not just the muscles needed to complete the action, but also other groups of muscles that compensate to help us move.
 This “dance” between muscles stops working and both agonist and antagonist muscles become tightly contracted, it’s as if we are stuck in a vise.

 In my last post I wrote about hip pain and how the posture of leaning and slumping into one’s dominant side to reach for and use the computer mouse, can create hip pain.
-It can also create shoulder and neck pain as one hunches, draws the shoulder forward, collapses through the ribcage and waist and concentrates on the work (and computer screen) at hand.
+This action contributes to Thoracic Outlet Syndrome and can also create shoulder and neck pain as one hunches, draws the shoulder forward, collapses through the ribcage and waist and concentrates on the work (and computer screen) at hand.

-Side Bend breathing exercise – here’s a new video for you.
-This exercise is a full body pandiculation of exactly the muscles that “collapse” and tighten when you slump, jut your head forward to look at your computer screen and reach for your mouse:
+This is a full body pandiculation of exactly the muscles that “collapse” and tighten when you slump, jut your head forward to look at your computer screen and reach for your mouse:

-Washrag – to open up the front of the body and connect it to the shoulders and hips.
+Washrag – to open up the front of the body and connect the center of the body to the shoulders and hips.

 Other wonderful Somatic Exercises that can help to battle “computer-itis” are the steeple twist, flower, neck and neck variations (from Pain-Free Neck and Shoulders).

-Martha will come to your office to present an introductory Essential Somatics Move Without Pain workshop, do one-on-one consultations and clinical sessions.
-Essential Somatics for pain relief saves healthcare dollars and prevents worker injuries from repetitive muscle strain and overuse.
+Martha is available for corporate presentations on pain relief and workplace injury prevention.
+Save healthcare dollars and prevent worker injuries from repetitive muscle strain and overuse.
 For more information email Martha.